 This beef madras recipe will feed 4 people and you can easily increase the amount of meat to feed more.
 You can get the complete list of ingredients and full instructions on the printable recipe card at the end of this post.

-Beef (not pictured) – get good quality stewing beef.
+Beef - good quality stewing beef cut into bite-sized chunks.
 You need something like chuck, brisket or even topside, which has a lot of collagen, which will break down during the cooking process, leaving you with lovely tender pieces of meat.
 Allow 5 to 6 ounces (140 to 170 g) of beef per person depending on appetite.

-Onion – the onion should be chopped very finely in a food processor, until it is about the size of a cooked grain of rice.
-If you don’t have a food processor, just chop the onion finely with a sharp knife.
+Onion - the onion should be chopped very finely in a food processor until it is about the size of a cooked grain of rice.
+If you don't have a food processor, you can use a sharp knife to chop the onion as finely as possible.

 A can of chopped tomatoes – use your favourite brand.
 Get tomatoes canned in plain tomato juice, not the ones flavoured with herbs.